OctoText/OctoText/README.md

 # Problems?
 If you are having trouble with your setup you can post on the discussion board, and I'll get to your question as soon as I can.
-Please include a copy of the octoprint log from the logging menu of octoprint. https://github.com/berrystephenw/OctoText/discussions
+Please include a copy of the octoprint log from the logging menu of octoprint after enabling the DEBUG log level. https://github.com/berrystephenw/OctoText/discussions
 # Credits
 - Gina Häußge https://github.com/foosel for creating Octoprint and the plugin Pushbullet from which some of this plugin is developed from.
 - jneilliii https://github.com/jneilliii for helping me get past some sticky problems in development